 “Revolution is the festival of the oppressed”

-“Revolution is the festival of the oppressed”, that’s a quote from Germaine Greer, Australian writer and feminist.
-And Gotham is full of oppressed people waiting to party, they just need someone to start dancing.
+“Revolution is the festival of the oppressed.”
+That’s a quote from Germaine Greer, an Australian writer and feminist.
+And Gotham is full of oppressed people waiting to party; they just need someone to start dancing.
 Norman Pinkus is one of those oppressed people.
-He’s been regulated to the sidelines his entire life, overlooked and overshadowed by those around him.
-Finally he decides it’s his time to shine and tries to take what’s his, only to have his entire life implode in the span of a few hours.
+He’s been relegated to the sidelines his entire life, overlooked and overshadowed by those around him.
+Finally, he decides it’s his time to shine and tries to take what’s his, only to have his entire life implode in the span of a few hours.
 Shellshocked and lost, Norman is found by a revolutionary group hiding under the very library where he’s always found solace.

 The accidental creation of a super villain

-In Miller’s Batman: Resurrection we saw the rise of the Joker, a super villain who is both insane and loves destruction.
+In Miller’s Batman: Resurrection, we saw the rise of the Joker, a super villain who is both insane and loves destruction.
 A real super villain.
-But in Batman: Revolution we watch Norman Pinkus become a bad guy almost by accident.
+But in Batman: Revolution, we watch Norman Pinkus become a bad guy almost by accident.
 He spent his entire life trying not to be noticed, pushing himself into a little box.
-Finally he has enough and decides to try stretching himself, but the world doesn’t change so easily and he ends up losing his job and his mother within a couple hours.
+Finally, he has had enough and decides to try stretching himself, but the world doesn’t change so easily, and he loses his job and his mother within a couple of hours.

 With nowhere to go and no one to turn to, Norman returns to the library that was a safe haven for him as a child.
-But even that safe haven is safe no more.
+But even that safe haven is no longer safe.
 Norman finds it overrun by the Aeterna Militia, a group dedicated to the collapse of society.
-At first it looks like they’re going to kill Norman, but in his panic he starts talking and the leader, Camille, sees opportunity.
-She manipulates Norman into doing some “harmless pranks” that gradually become more and more destructive until, under the Riddler’s guidance (that’s Norman’s public persona now) the city becomes one huge pile of kindling just waiting for a match, a match that Camille is only too happy to strike.
+At first, it looks like they’re going to kill Norman, but in his panic, he starts talking, and the leader, Camille, sees an opportunity.
+She manipulates Norman into doing some “harmless pranks” that gradually become more and more destructive until, under the Riddler’s guidance (that’s Norman’s public persona now), the city becomes one huge pile of kindling just waiting for a match, a match that Camille is only too happy to strike.

 But is that really what Norman wants?
-Ever since he was a kid he’s been helping the police solve crimes.
-They didn’t know it was him, his tips were always anonymous, but that didn’t change the fact that he wanted to be good.
-And when he starts helping the Aeterna Militia, he believes that what he’s doing will help others like him and his mother that were held down and left behind by society.
-His goal isn’t to hurt anyone, he just wants to help people.
+Ever since he was a kid, he’s been helping the police solve crimes.
+They didn’t know it was him; his tips were always anonymous, but that didn’t change the fact that he wanted to be good.
+And when he starts helping the Aeterna Militia, he believes what he’s doing will help others like him and his mother, who were left behind by society.
+His goal isn’t to hurt anyone; he just wants to help people.
 However, he’s naive and easily manipulated by those around him.
 The Riddler is an odd combination of extreme intelligence and emotional immaturity.
 What will he do when he realizes how his actions have been manipulated by those around him?
-Will he go completely dark or will he try to make amends for what he’s created?
-The answer to those questions reveals whether Norman is another super villain like Joker, or just a guy who was pushed too far and led the wrong way.
+Will he go completely dark, or will he try to make amends for what he’s created?
+The answers to those questions reveal whether Norman is another supervillain like the Joker or just a guy who was pushed too far and led astray.

 A strong second installment of a promising series

 Batman: Revolution is the second in the series based on Tim Burton’s 90’s Batman movie.
-While it’s always better to read all the books in a series, the nice thing about Batman: Revolution is that it can be read as a stand alone novel.
-The story mentions plenty about what happened in the previous book and sets up the next book, but it is a full and complete story on its own.
+While it’s always better to read all the books in a series, the nice thing about Batman: Revolution is that it can be read as a standalone novel.
+The story mentions plenty about what happened in the previous book and sets up the next, but it is a complete story on its own.
 There is no actual need to read Batman: Resurrection before reading Batman: Revolution.
 This is nice for anyone just coming upon the book and intrigued enough to open it.
-Sometimes having to read an entirely different book before reading the one you actually want to read can be a huge barrier to actually reading the book.
+Sometimes, having to read an entirely different book before the one you actually want can be a huge barrier to reading it.
 Of course, having more Batman adventures that you can enjoy after you read Batman: Revolution is nice too.
-Enjoy this fast paced adventure and solve the riddle of what to do with your spare time for at least a few days!
+Enjoy this fast-paced adventure and solve the riddle of what to do with your spare time for at least a few days!

 Rating: 8/10